ramezani13/assignment-starter-code/README.md

 ## Task:
-1. Write a Python program that prints "Hello, World!".
+Write a Python function that checks if a given word is present in a sentence.
-2. Your code should output exactly the string: `Hello, World!`